RyKilleen/ryankilleen.com/content/about.md

 # About

-Ryan enjoys working on the web, learning new things, and tinkering.
+Ryan enjoys working on the web, learning new things, speaking to people about their passions, and tinkering on his self-hosting setup.

+He resides on Earth with his partner and dog.